open-compensation-token-license/license-token-website/wikisrc/nf-ts-in-cyberwar-scenarios-using-open-source.md

 ## Understanding NFTs and their Core Attributes

 NFTs, or Non-Fungible Tokens, are digital assets verified using blockchain technology.
 Unlike cryptocurrencies such as Bitcoin or Ethereum, NFTs are unique and cannot be exchanged on a one-to-one basis.
 Each token is distinct or part of a limited series, providing proof of ownership and authenticity of digital content.
 These properties have made NFTs appealing beyond digital art and collectibles, as they promise secure, tamper-proof certificates of ownership and provenance.
+For more on the value of NFTs, see [why are NFTs valuable](https://www.license-token.com/wiki/why-are-nf-ts-valuable).

 ---